Understanding Logic and Reason

 So then, in general, logic describes rule-sets and reason describes inferences, but that aside, both are part of logic and reason and thus, the difference depends partly on context and is a bit semantical and interchangeable (especially when we use the terms in modern language).

 To better illustrate the difference between logic and reason it will help to understand the three basic parts of thought which we eluded to above.
+Or let me rephrase that, with the introduction covered, the next section explains the most useful and correct way to understand Logic and Reason as a mode of thinking, as a science/art, and as a formal study.

 Terms, Logic, Reason, and Skepticism